nrwl/nx/docs/shared/devkit.md

 The implementation is a function that takes two arguments:

 - `tree`: an implementation of the file system
-  - Allows you to read/write files, list children, etc.
+  - It allows you to read/write files, list children, etc.
-  - It's recommended to use the tree instead of directly interacting with the file system
+  - It's recommended to use the tree instead of directly interacting with the file system.
-  - This enables the `--dry-run` mode so you can try different sets of options before actually making changes to their files.
+  - This enables the `--dry-run` mode so you can try different sets of options before actually making changes to the files.
-- `options`: the options that a user passes
-  - This is described by the schema and allows users to customize the result of the generator to their needs.
+- `options`
+  - This is a combination of the options from `workspace.json`, command-line overrides, and schema defaults.
+  - All the options are validated and transformed in accordance with the schema.
+  - You normally don't have to validate anything in the implementation function because it won't be invoked unless the schema validation passes.

 The implementation can return a callback which is invoked _after changes have been made to the file system_.
-For example, the implementation might add dependencies to `package.json` and install them afterwards.
-Because installing dependencies requires that the `package.json` has the changes on disk, installing dependencies should be done in the callback returned.

 #### Examples